Diana Schutz: Frank Miller

 With Bob Schreck's departure from Dark Horse (first to Oni Press and then to DC), Frank Miller found himself without an editor, and called Schutz – the two are friends – in the hopes that she would agree to edit his subsequent work.
-Initially reluctant, thinking that the professional relationship could jeopardize their friendship, she ultimately agreed to a "trial run of six months," which extended into an editor-writer relationship of several years.
+Initially reluctant, thinking that the professional relationship could jeopardize their friendship, she ultimately agreed to a "trial run of six months", which extended into an editor-writer relationship of several years.

 Maverick

-In July 1999, Schutz instigated the Maverick imprint at Dark Horse Comics which was designed as an umbrella title for a number of creator-owned titles, including some already published by Dark Horse and some new to the publisher.
-The 'Maverick' name was designed "to provide a kind of identity or specific line for those sorts of individual creator visions."
+In July 1999, Schutz instigated the Maverick imprint at Dark Horse Comics, which was designed as an umbrella title for a number of creator-owned titles, including some already published by Dark Horse and some new to the publisher.
+The 'Maverick' name was suggested by Frank Miller and was designed "to provide a kind of identity or specific line for those sorts of individual creator visions."
 The aim of the "Maverick" line was to "push the medium a little bit," although Schutz recognized that such titles are often a hard sell.
 To help address this, the Maverick Annual anthologies (published from 2000 as Dark Horse Maverick and later under such subtitles as Happy Endings and AutobioGraphix) placed newer creators (Farel Dalrymple, Gilbert Austin, Jason Hall, Matt Kindt) alongside the more established names of Frank Miller and Sam Kieth.

-Debuting with the Schutz-edited Sin City: Hell and Back by Frank Miller – who also suggested the "Maverick" name – the first year consolidated "[Dark Horse's] creator-owned, creator-produced titles under one roof – such diverse titles as Mike Mignola's Hellboy, Stan Sakai's Usagi Yojimbo, Paul Chadwick's The World Below, Matt Wagner's Grendel, and Sergio Aragonés (and Mark Evanier)'s Groo, to mention just a few," bringing in new titles such as Rich Tommaso's The Horror of Collier County and providing a home for such projects as P. Craig Russell's adaptation of The Ring of the Nibelung.
+Debuting with the Schutz-edited Sin City: Hell and Back by Miller, the first year consolidated "[Dark Horse's] creator-owned, creator-produced titles under one roof, including such diverse titles as Mike Mignola's Hellboy, Stan Sakai's Usagi Yojimbo, Paul Chadwick's The World Below, Matt Wagner's Grendel, and Sergio Aragonés's Groo.
+The line was also used for "new titles such as Rich Tommaso's The Horror of Collier County and providing a home for such projects as P. Craig Russell's adaptation of The Ring of the Nibelung.

-The eclectic titles had one thing in common, according to Schutz – "it has a lot to do with the particular project being a labor of love for the individual creator," despite the logical oddity of "attempting to unite the unique visions of each individual creator," which she termed "a paradoxical enterprise at best."
+The eclectic titles had one thing in common, according to Schutz—"it has a lot to do with the particular project being a labor of love for the individual creator," despite the logical oddity of "attempting to unite the unique visions of each individual creator," which she termed "a paradoxical enterprise at best."
 The titles featured design work by Cary Grazzini, and each featured an individual variation of the distinctive Dark Horse "horse head," an idea of Mike Richardson's to "truly reflect... the spirit of independence that is Dark Horse Maverick."

 During its second year, Schutz highlighted Maverick's "trades program" as standing out, both for collecting previously published materials, including Neil Gaiman and Alice Cooper's The Last Temptation (initially released in 1994 by Marvel Music), and debuting new work, including titles by such legendary individuals as Will Eisner.
 Somewhat ahead of its time, the imprint would contend with the "financial obstacles" that go hand-in-hand, said Schutz in 2001, with the then-declining numbers of people reading comics, but she maintained that: